 Firstly, both good and bad outcomes should occur in exploration.
 However, in reversal learning, after the reversal point, “exploring” the previously suboptimal option will always lead to a better outcome.
 In reversal learning paradigms, exploration is confounded with simply abandoning a bad option, while in our design, exploring the unguided option can lead to either better or worse outcomes.

 Secondly, it is notoriously difficult to separate different drives and heuristics for exploration in reversal learning paradigms.
 To study directed exploration (i.e. uncertainty driven exploration) for example, there needs to be a difference in uncertainty between the two options.
-For reversal learning, this uncertainty difference is implicit in that the less chosen option has more uncertainty, since the less chosen option in reversal learning usually also has a lower estimated value.
-Value and uncertainty are confounded in reversal learning.
-However, in our design both value and uncertainty are manipulated independently from each other, allowing us to dissociate uncertainty from value and properly measure and manipulate directed exploration.
+For reversal learning, this uncertainty difference is implicit in that the less chosen option has more uncertainty.
+Since the less chosen option in reversal learning usually also has a lower estimated value, value and uncertainty are confounded in reversal learning.
+However, in our design both value and uncertainty are manipulated independently from each other, allowing us to dissociate uncertainty from value and properly measure directed exploration.

 2) There are very few statistical results provided.
 Instead, the Results consists of general descriptions of group level performance without evidence of the significance of findings.
 This is generally problematic but especially for subtle effects (e.g., constant vs. random reward differences in Fig 10; horizon effects on model parameter estimates in Figure 8; reference to horizon effect on switch in Fig 4D on p.
 14).